xiaolou86/shardeum-docs/docs/basics/claim.md

 ![claim_4](/img/claim/claim_4.png)
 ![claim_6](/img/claim/claim_6.png)

-8. A pop-up message will appear if the request is successful and 100 SHM will arrive in your wallet shortly.
+8. A pop-up message will appear if the request is successful and 100 testnet SHM will arrive in your wallet shortly.

 ![claim_7](/img/claim/claim_7.png)